-So, if your child is not intentional about how he spends his time online, technology is and will be controlling him without his knowledge.
+So, if your child is not intentional about how he spends his time online, technology controls him without his knowledge.
 So, let your child understand that before your child picks up his phone, ask yourself the questions why:

-- Is this what I really want to do?
+- Is this what I want to do?

 - What do I use my phone for?

 - Will it give me convenience or will it distract me?
 If I take the phone, what am I giving up?
 Is that trade-off worth it?